987123879113/ddrmini/README.md

 Modify the uploader.sh script to set `fileoffsetbase` to the block offset of the partition you want to write your data at.
 For example, set `fileoffsetbase=0x44C000` if you wish to overwrite the recovery partition.

 ## Updates
 You will possibly need to build your own copy of swupdate to handle updates.
-The Ubuntu version of swupdate, for example, is not built to signed updates using the private/public key method.
+The build of swupdate in the Ubuntu repositories, for example, is not built to handle signed updates using the RSA private/public key method.
 Follow the build instructions in the swupdate README.
 You must enable verification of signed images using RSA PKCS#1.5 in your build.

 ## Extracting updates
 This device uses swupdate to handle updates.
 You can extract updates using the following command: